ignite/cli/docs/glossary/index.md

 order: 0
 parent:
   order: 0
-  title: Developer Tutorials
+  title: Glossary
 description: Learn more about the language of Starport.
 ---

-Learn more about the language of Starport.
+Learn more about the language of blockchain, cryptocurrency, and Ignite.
 Terms are defined in the context of blockchain networks.

 # Glossary